jdj0/milestone3-confessify/README.md

         - #cd0635 (red)

 - Typography
     - Throughout the app ‘Sora’ is used with a backup of ‘sans-serif’.
 Fonts were provided by Google fonts through a CDN.
-The main title imgage of the site was created using [fontmeme](https://fontmeme.com/handwriting-fonts/).
+The main title image of the site was created using [fontmeme](https://fontmeme.com/handwriting-fonts/).

 - Wireframes<br>
     ## Desktop